MuhtasimTanmoy/notebook/Language/Javascript.md

 - triple equals (===) will do the same comparison as double equals (including the special handling for NaN, -0, and +0) but without type conversion; if the types differ, false is returned.

+- `npm link` to create symlink of module

 - Event Loop
     - The event loop will only process when the `call stack` is empty.
     - The delay we define in timer is not the `exact` time rather the `minimum` time needed.